ojflores/chem-lab/README.rst

     -p 8889:3306 \
     -e MYSQL_ROOT_PASSWORD=root \
     --name=mysql-cptr450 \
-    mysql/mysql-server:5.7.22
+    mysql/mysql-server:5.7.24

-2. Enter the MySQL command line, you may need to restart the container first
+3. Enter the MySQL command line, you may need to restart the container first

 ::

   $ docker exec -it mysql-cptr450 mysql -uroot -proot

-3. Give the root user permission on localhost
+4. Give the root user permission on localhost

 ::

   mysql> GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'root';

-4. Create the Django table
+5. Create the chemlab table

 ::